CrypticSignal/AV-converter/README.md

 You can also convert to WAV, FLAC, ALAC, DTS, AC3 or MKV.

-A lot of input formats are supported (every format that FFmpeg can decode).
-For example:
+A lot of input formats are supported:

 3GP (.3gp)